MoritzKlasen/OpenSDB/README.md

 - **Ports in Use**: Make sure nothing else is running on ports `8001` (web UI) or `27017` (MongoDB) on your host.
 - **Environment Variables Not Loaded**: Verify your `.env` file is in the project root and follows the `KEY=VALUE` format.
-- **Docker Build Issues**: If dependencies change, rerun with `docker-compose up --build`.
+- **Docker Build Issues**: If dependencies change, rerun with `docker compose up --build`.
 - **Admin Login Fails**: Ensure `ADMIN_USERNAME` and `ADMIN_PASSWORD` in `.env` match what you use on the login page.

 ---

->Happy coding!
-If you run into any issues or would like to request new features, feel free to open an issue on the [GitHub-Repo](https://github.com/MoritzKlasen/HTL-Dornbirn).
+>If you run into any issues or would like to request new features, feel free to open an issue on the [GitHub-Repo](https://github.com/MoritzKlasen/HTL-Dornbirn).

 Made with ❤️ by McScheleba